yvzsylu/BinanceTradeBot/README.md

 Webhook configuration is required.
 You can use platforms such as:

+- PipeDream
-Discord
+- Discord
-Slack
+- Slack
-GitHub
+- GitHub
-Any custom HTTP service
+- Any custom HTTP service

 Add your Binance API key and Telegram bot API key to the appropriate places in the project.
 Note: You need to set up api key settings from Binance.